Worker in the field

 growing regions, drawing from existing surveys of fertilizer management practices and ‘4R’ nutrient stewardship.
 These objectives will help to expand on existing efforts to model N2O emissions reduction.

-The initial appointment will be for one year, with an extension for a second year based on
+The initial appointment will be for one year, with an extension for a second year based on performance.
+Depending on project needs, the position could potentially be extended further (up to four years).

 Requirements: Ph.D. degree in geography, agriculture/agronomy, environmental science, or a related subject received within the last 5 years.
 Applicants from other disciplines, including the quantitative social sciences, computer science, or engineering, with strong interest and commitment to learning about agroecological systems and agricultural management practices are encouraged to apply.
 We seek a candidate with experience working with quantitative and/or spatial data, including familiarity with programming environments such as R or Python.
 Experience with multivariate statistics, machine